rikard-sics/leshan/README.md

 Example Client invocation:
 -b -n Test -msec AAAA -sid BB -rid CC -eckid 2b -ecpub a2027734322d35302d33312d46462d45462d33372d33322d333908a101a5010202412b2001215820ac75e9ece3e50bfc8ed60399889522405c47bf16df96660a41298cb4307f7eb62258206e5de611388a4b8a8211334ac7d37ecb52a387d257e6db3c2a93df21ff3affc8 -ecpriv fb13adeb6518cee5f88417660841142e830a81fe334380a953406a1305e8706b -u 127.0.0.3

-When this way of configuring things is used, the Client Key Identifier, Client Public Key and (Client) Private Key fields should be left empty when configuring the Bootstrap Server.

 ## Configuration in applications